lsst-dm/dmtn-056/index.rst

 ConcreteComponents
 ==================

-This section identifies the concrete realizations of :ref:`AbstractComponents` that might exist.
+This section identifies the concrete realizations of :ref:`Interfaces` that might exist.

 RepositoryHosts